TheRaytracers/freecad-povray-render/doc/Examples/index.md

 # Examples and templates

-For each of the following examples we provide the FreeCAD model, the .pov file as a result of our macro, the corresponding _user.inc file and the final image.
+For each of the following examples we provide the FreeCAD model, the .pov file as a result of our workbench, the corresponding _user.inc file and the final image.

 ## Easy examples